InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 Coordinating the timing around that mentoring can be a big help for your team.

-"But I could simply fork" ... a misconception where potential guest teams believe that simply copying the code would be faster.
+"But we could simply fork permanently" ... a misconception where potential guest teams believe that simply copying the code would be faster.
 In the short term that is true.
 In the long run it means added maintenance.
 As a product person you can help your team understand why contributing changes to the project you depend on is in the best interest of the business: Less work overall.